1. Definitions and Interpretation

 14.2.
 If we suspend the Service in accordance with clause 14.1.1 then you will continue to be liable for all charges under the Agreement during the period in which the Service is suspended.

 15.1 .
 Without affecting any other right or remedy available to it, either party may terminate the Agreement by giving the other party not less than 90 days written notice, to expire no earlier than the day following the last day of the Initial Commitment Period or if the term is extended then the day following the last day of any Extended Term or further Extended Term to which it relates.

 15.2.
 At the end of the Initial Commitment Period or any Extended Term:

 15.2.1.
-If you have 10 Employees or fewer then we will write to you at least 8 weeks prior to the end of the Initial Commitment Period to ask you if you would like the Agreement to continue beyond the Initial Commitment Period.
+If you have 10 Employees or fewer or you are a not-for-profit organisation, then we will write to you at least 8 weeks prior to the end of the Initial Commitment Period to ask you if you would like the Agreement to continue beyond the Initial Commitment Period.
 If we do not hear from you or you confirm that you do want the Agreement to continue beyond the Initial Commitment Period then the Agreement will continue on a month by month basis.
-During this time either party may terminate the Agreement by giving the other party not less than 90 days notice in writing;
+During this time either party may terminate the Agreement by giving the other party not less than 30 days notice in writing;

 15.2.2. if you have 11 Employees or more then the Agreement will automatically continue for an Extended Term or further Extended Term of 12 months.
 During any Extended Term either party may terminate the Agreement by giving the other party not less than 90 days notice in writing, such notice to expire no earlier than the day following the last day of the Extended Term to which it relates;